 One crooked tooth is usually the result of overcrowding or a narrow roof of the mouth.
 Essentially, the problem is that when teeth don’t have enough room, one or more can get push forward or backward.
 Think about a crowded elevator and how hard it is for everyone to stand perfectly aligned, shoulders barely touching.

 A crooked tooth, or misalignment, is generally caused by:

 - Thumb sucking after baby has started to teethe.

 - A poor swallowing reflux that causes the tongue to push against the front teeth.

 - Early loss of baby teeth.

 - Uncharacteristically big teeth.

-Whether it’s a single tooth or an entire row of teeth, what causes misalignments is standard.
+Whether it’s a single tooth or an entire row of teeth, the reasons behind misalignments are usually pretty consistent.

 Granted, a single crooked tooth might seem minor but it is still recommended that you seek treatment.
 The main reason is that a perfect smile can boost your confidence and improve your appearance.
 It might sound strange but one little tooth can draw attention away from your other facial features.

 Appearances aside there are several oral health dangers associated with single misalignments.
 Overlapping or overcrowded teeth can become bacteria traps and are much harder to clean.
 Left untreated, that tooth and surrounding teeth could be susceptible to decay, gum disease and discolouration.
 Lastly, a misaligned tooth can throw off your bite causing pressure on your teeth.
 This can lead to cracked teeth or even TMJ disorders.